Italy's Eni working with Gazprom to resolve Russian gas flow halt | Headlines

 Italy's Eni working with Gazprom to resolve Russian gas flow halt

 Gazprom said in a statement on Telegram that the problem was the result of regulatory changes in Austria.
-Russia's state-owned energy giant said that gas transit through Austria had been suspended after the country's grid operator refused to confirm transport nominations.
+Russia's state-owned energy giant said gas transit through Austria had been suspended after the country's grid operator refused to confirm transport nominations, or the amount Gazprom planned to ship.

-Austria's gas grid operator was not immediately available for comment on Saturday to respond to Gazprom's comments.
-A spokesperson for Eni, however, said that Austria continued to receive gas on its border with Slovakia.
+Austria's gas grid operator was not immediately available for comment to Reuters on Saturday to respond to Gazprom's remarks, but the Austria Press Agency cited Austrian regulatory authority E-Control as saying the new rules which came into force on Saturday had been known about for a long time and it expected all market participants to comply with them.
+A spokesperson for Eni said Austria continued to receive gas on its border with Slovakia.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)